gabizelaa/gabizelaa/README.md

 ###

-<p align="center">- automation enthusiast<br>- graduated from FIAP with a degree in Systems Analysis and Development<br>- I'm working as a Junior Systems Analyst at Samsung SDS<br>- in my free time, I play Valorant and Overwatch 😎</p>
+<p align="center">- automation enthusiast<br>- graduated from FIAP with a degree in Systems Analysis and Development<br>- I'm working as a Junior Systems Analyst at Samsung SDS<br>- in my free time, I play tetr.io 😎</p>

 ###